cenk1cenk2/tmux-toggle-popup.nvim/README.md

 ## Disclaimer

-Currently this plugin is in the dogfooding stage and evaluated for feasbility.
+Currently this plugin is in the dogfooding stage and evaluated for feasibility.

 ## Features